microsoft/WhatTheHack/001-IntroToKubernetes/README.md

-# What The Hack - Intro To Kubernetes
+# Intro To Kubernetes & AKS Hack
 ## Introduction
 This intro level hack will help you get hands-on experience with Docker, Kubernetes and the Azure Kubernetes Service (AKS) on Microsoft Azure.
 Kubernetes has quickly gone from being the shiny new kid on the block to the defacto way to deploy and orchestrate containerized applications.

 This hack starts off by covering containers, what problems they solve, and why Kubernetes is needed to help orchestrate them.
 You will learn all of the Kubernetes jargon (pods, services, and deployments, oh my!).
 By the end, you should have a good understanding of what Kubernetes is and be familiar with how to run it on Azure.

-This hack includes a optional [lecture presentation](Coach/Lectures.pptx) that features short presentations to introduce key topics associated with each challenge.
+This hack includes optional lectures in the Coach/Lectures folder that features short presentations to introduce key topics associated with each challenge.
 It is recommended that the host present each short presentation before attendees kick off that challenge.

 ## Learning Objectives
 In this hack you will solve a common challenge for companies migrating to the cloud.
 You will take a simple multi-tiered web app, containerize it, and deploy it to an AKS cluster.
 Once the application is in AKS, you will learn how to tweak all the knobs and levers to scale, manage and monitor it.